qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-setup.md

 With this command the secret name would be `qdrant-api-key` and the key would be `api-key`.

-If you want to retrieve the secret again, you can also use kubect:
+If you want to retrieve the secret again, you can also use `kubectl`:

 ```shell
 kubectl get secret qdrant-api-key -o jsonpath="{.data.api-key}" | base64 --decode